Putting the T in STEM: Interview with Naomi Meredith

 - Gain an understanding of Python and/or JavaScript syntax by drawing comparisons between their intuitive block code and their new text-based code.

-This is something that I really wish I had at my disposal when I was a young student just starting out on my coding journey!
+This is something that I really wish I had at my disposal when I was a young student just starting on my coding journey!

 Happy coding,